Aqua (Kingdom Hearts): Reception

 Aqua's character has received mixed response from video gaming publications, with initial comments focused on her brief appearance in Kingdom Hearts II.
 Writing for GamesRadar, Chris Antista commented that he did not understand the importance of Aqua and the other characters being briefly featured in Kingdom Hearts II; only later was their importance explored at the end of Birth by Sleep.
-Prior to Aqua's appearance in Birth by Sleeps trailers, 1UP.coms Jeremy Parish stated that fans speculated the character would be male.
 Having played a demo from Birth by Sleep as Aqua in the E3 2010, Ryan Clements from IGN enjoyed her character due to her gameplay mechanics.
 Kimberly Wallace of Game Informer described her as "one of the best and most selfless characters in the Kingdom Hearts series".
 She further stated that "her story about going above and beyond to protect her friends is not only noble but comes with great sacrifice, locking her away in the Realm of Darkness."

 While reviewing Birth by Sleep, Adam Ghigiino from PALGN criticized her "idealistic" dialogues, finding them repetitive.
 PlayStation LifeStyles Thomas Williams found the trio as welcome additions to the franchise, finding their stories enjoyable even though the three travel to the same worlds.
 Kevin VanOrd from GameSpot gave praise to Aqua's character, based on her personality and how it contrasts Ventus's, as well as Willa Holland's voice acting.
 1UP.coms Steve Watts found Aqua's gameplay as the weakest of all the three characters as she specializes in magic techniques, which are weak during the game's start.
 On the other hand, Bob Miur from Destructoid found her gameplay appealing due to how it contrasts previous fighting styles seen in the Kingdom Hearts series.
 He also found her story less entertaining than Ventus's, but also less predictable than Terra's.
 Following Square's advice of using Aqua as the last playable Game Informer writer Bryan Vore liked how her actions were played with Ventus's and Terra's.
 However, Bore still cited Aqua's playthrough as repetitive if played as the last one, adding that its plot was weakest from all of them.
 Alongside Ventus and Terra, X-Play found Aqua similar to the protagonists from Kingdom Hearts, comparing her to Kairi.
 In contrast to Van Ord, RPGFan's Ashton Liu found Aqua's voice "bored for almost the whole game", citing how it is notable when comparing her with other voice actors such as Mark Hamill and Leonard Nimoy, who respectively voiced Eraqus and Xehanort.
 On the other hand, HardcoreGamer regarded Willa Holland's acting as more appealing during Kingdom Hearts III.
 In an ASCII Media Works poll, Aqua was voted as the twelfth most popular video game character from 2010.
 In a Famitsu poll from 2011, Aqua was voted as the fourth-most popular Kingdom Hearts character.